 Jessie Goebel, principal viola, received her Bachelor of Music degree from the Eastman School of Music and Master of Music degree from the Juilliard School.
 She has studied with Karen Tuttle, James Dunham Philipp Naegele and Karen Ritscher, among others.

-Goebel has played principal and section viola with the Tanglewood Orchestra (1995-97), the New World Symphony (1996-98), the Colorado Music Festival in Boulder (1998-2000) and in the Grand Teton Music Festival orchestra and chamber ensembles (2002).
-During the summers of 2012-15, Goebel was substitute viola with the Chataqua Symphony Orchestra.
-Goebel has been a member of the Naples Philharmonic since 1998.
+Jessie has played principal and section viola with the Tanglewood Orchestra (1995-97), the New World Symphony (1996-98), the Colorado Music Festival in Boulder (1998-2000) and in the Grand Teton Music Festival orchestra and chamber ensembles (2002).
+During the summers of 2012-15, Jessie was substitute viola with the Chatauqua Symphony Orchestra.
+She has been a member of the Naples Philharmonic since 1998.

 Jessie Goebel is underwritten by Terry and Liza Johnson Wong.

 At what age did you begin playing your instrument?
 I started violin at age 4 in kindergarten and switched to viola when I was 16.

 Who have been your greatest musical influences?
 Itzhak Perlman, my Juilliard teacher Karen Tuttle, and Stevie Wonder.

 Who are your favorite composers?
 Mahler, Brahms, and Shostakovich